Global Remunicipalisation and the Post-Neoliberal Turn

 - to assess whether remunicipalisation leads to more progressive forms of state and public action,

 - and, to critically evaluate the democratic potential of the new forms of municipal public ownership.

-The research employs a multi-method transnational comparative analysis over 5 years, which involves an extensive global survey element, a three-country comparative analysis (across Argentina, Germany, and the US), and a multi-sited ethnographic phase of individual remunicipalisation case studies in each country.
+The research employs a multi-method transnational comparative analysis over 6 years, which involves an extensive global survey element, a comparative analysis (across Europe, Latin America and the US), and a multi-sited ethnographic phase of individual remunicipalisation case studies in each country.